KPettingerEEN/SuperSimpleFPSPack/README.md

 # The Super Simple FPS Pack

-This pack was made from the orginal First Person Shooter template for Unreal Engine 5.5 and has been updated to include:
+__This pack was made from the orginal First Person Shooter template for Unreal Engine 5.5 and has been updated to include:__

-* A fresh weapon (M4) with animations rigged and made with blender and a preset animation blueprint
+* A fresh weapon *(M4)* with <u>animations</u> rigged and made with blender and a preset animation blueprint
 * Completely updated game logic from movement to projectile functionality, including ADS functionality, random recoil, custom animation states (ex.
 Sprinting) and more
 * An easy to learn HUD
 * A cleaner blueprint system with detailed notes and collapsed nodes in each event graph to make learning easy